martindevans/martindevans.me/_posts/2013-06-11-27-Gigawatts-Of-Cake.md

 ## But Cake Isn't Everything In Life

-Sadly, we can't get by simply by baking 3300 cakes every second.
+Sadly, we can't get by in life simply by baking 3300 cakes every second.
 If I wanted to implement the guard AI I've been using in my FSM and BT examples I would need two goals:

 1. Do Not Die
 2. Kill Enemies